pyxnat/pyxnat/doc/tutorial.rst

 Alternative connections
 ~~~~~~~~~~~~~~~~~~~~~~~

-If a least one of server, user and password arguments are missing,
+If at least one of server, user and password arguments is missing,
-the user will be prompted for it(them).
+the user will be prompted for it (them).
 In this mode, a connection
 to the server will be attempted at the object creation and will raise
 an exception if something is wrong.